tldr-pages/tldr/pages/common/hping3.md

 > Best run with elevated priviledges.
 > More information: <https://github.com/antirez/hping>.

-- Ping a destination with 4 counts of ICMP requests:
+- Ping a destination with 4 ICMP ping requests:

 `hping3 --icmp --count {{4}} {{ip_or_hostname}}`